Apple TV+ shows and movies: Everything to watch on Apple TV Plus

 Back to the Rock is a full series reboot of the original franchise, featuring recognizable characters like Gobo, Red, Boober, and Mokey as well as some new additions and celebrity guest cameos.
 Follow the Fraggles and Doozers as they embark on a new set of fun adventures, down in Fraggle Rock.

-A second season of Fraggle Rock: Back to the Rock is in development.
-A release date is not yet known.
+Fraggle Rock: Back to the Rock is currently on its first season.
+A second season is in development.

 El Deafo